 5.1.1.5 The venture leader, leadership team and support personnel (if any) shall be assigned to duties within their proven area of competence, as defined by the venture provider.

-Candidates are assigned positions suitable in nature to their qualifications and experience.
+Candidates are assigned to positions that match their qualifications and relevant experience.

 5.1.2 Venture leader